 More bees seemed to appear as I got closer to take the photos, but they also seemed happy to ignore me.

 And the two cool bees kept doing their thing.
-Give it up for the Cool Sisters!
-(All worker bees are female.)

-JANUARY 30, 2011: I knew this a long time ago, but didn’t have time to update the post until now.
-The bees are ventilating the hive to regulate the temperature for brood rearing or to help evaporate water from the nectar to turn it into honey, or both.
+November 2018 postscript: The bees are ventilating the hive to regulate the temperature for brood rearing or to help evaporate water from the nectar to turn it into honey, or both.